Cost Price & Margin

 Add a Cost Price, when editing a Quote

-When editing a Price Item you can enable 'Cost Price & Margin', just hit the cog icon.
-Enter your actual Cost Price and it will automatically calculate the Unit Price (sale price) based on your margin, or tweak the Unit Price and your margin will recalculate.
+When editing a Price Item you can enable 'Cost Price & Margin'.
+Just hit the icon with three dots, enter your actual Cost Price, and it will automatically calculate the Price (sale price) based on your margin, or tweak the Price and your margin will recalculate.